ChrstphrHll/npc_gen/students/Vyctor Willow.md

 year: 6
 guild: Treskal
 partyID: 58
+tags:
+- Elf
+- Bard
+- Assault
+- 6th
+- Treskal
 ---
 # Vyctor Willow
 ---
 ### Description
 - 6th year Elf Bard in Treskal
-- wavy auburn hair that's braided with violet ribbon (med), Pale Green eyes, and Fair skin
+- wavy auburn hair that's braided with violet ribbon (med), Blue eyes, and Fair skin
 - Is Wise and Inhibited, and has Responsibility as their ideal

 ### Organizations